 Importance of preparation

-LIZ: Well when you’re selling a business Jo, I think you want to give the business confidence that the purchaser confidence that you know as a seller you know your business inside out and not only that you’re well organized, you’re prepared and the purchaser will not come across any issues and problems after they purchased.
+Liz: Well when you’re selling a business Jo, I think you want to give the business confidence that the purchaser confidence that you know as a seller you know your business inside out and not only that you’re well organised, you’re prepared and the purchaser will not come across any issues and problems after they purchased.

 The right structure for sale

-LIZ: And to maximize your return, right.
+Liz: And to maximise your return, right.
 And so if you are going to go down the path of earn out be very clear to the vendor as to well what are the conditions that should apply during the period of the earn out.
 And so if you’re clear about that upfront you spend less time haggling and negotiating it because you’ve already agreed upfront commercially.

 Locking in the value of your business